 3. The right job advertisement: appropriate benefits and no generalizations

 New hires are a great source of information about the way the company is perceived by outsiders.
 Their suggestions regarding the interview or the onboarding process may prove to be critical in improving the recruitment process.
-Do not hesitate to ask!
+So, do not hesitate to ask!

 5. Employer branding

 Activities related to employer branding are fundamental in HR strategies.
 Candidates looking for a job are eager to learn more about the potential employer in social media.
 Use internet tools to show your company “behind the scenes” – from the employees’ point of view.
-That is how applicants get to know the goals and values their potential colleagues represent, and have a chance to assess whether they want to join and identify with company’s culture.
-Also the process of adapting to the team could be way easier when they already know internal traditions or behaviours.
+That is how applicants get to know the goals and values their potential colleagues represent and have a chance to assess whether they want to join and identify with the company’s culture.
+Also, the process of adapting to the team could be way easier when they already know internal traditions or behaviors.

 Employees are the foundation of every company and the recruitment process is the first step in acquiring them.
 A positive relationship with candidates formed during their first point of contact with the organization has a long-lasting impact on their approach to the future employer.
-Take care of it!
+Therefore, make sure to take care of it!

 A Point of View by: